melahn/user-story-generator/README.md

 java -jar user-story-generator-1.0.0.jar

 Flags:
-    -d  <filename>  The location of a spreadsheet file containing the user story data -o  <filename>  The location of a file to which the stories will be written -s  <filename>  The location of a file containing selection criteria -h              Help
+    -d  <filename>  The location of a spreadsheet file containing the user story data (default: 'data.xlsx') -o  <filename>  The location of a file to which the stories will be written (default: stdout) -s  <filename>  The location of a file containing selection criteria (default: none) -h              Help
 ```